gvsulib/invoiceMapper/readme.md

 # Using the Folio-to-Workday Invoice Mapper

 The invoice mapper is a small script written in python (version 3) that takes a CSV file representing Folio invoices, and maps them into a different csv file that workday can ingest.
 The script only does the mapping, the new workday ingest file will need to be moved manually to a location where Workday can access it.
-In the future, we can explore having the script do that move as well, but for the present, since files will need to be checked, weÕve agreed to do it manually.
+In the future, we can explore having the script do that move as well, but for the present, since files will need to be checked, we've agreed to do it manually.

 Before you start, be sure you've moved the Folio invoice export file to the same directory where the script resides.